 The goal of this project was to examine key causes of collisions involving snowplows and other vehicles, and identify defensive driving strategies that snowplow operators can use to reduce the likelihood of being struck by other drivers.

-This project resulted in the creation of two PPT-based training modules on safe driving and defensive driving for snowplow operators, which include videos that demonstrate defensive and safe driving scenarios.
+This project resulted in the creation of two PowerPoint-based training modules on safe driving and defensive driving for snowplow operators.
+The modules include videos that demonstrate defensive and safe driving scenarios.